neerajkr25/PlatformAsProduct/README.md

 ---

 ## Prerequisites
+- A resource group and Storage account to store the `tfstate file`.
 - Azure subscription (owner/contributor access to create resources)
 - Azure DevOps organization (or CI provider of your choice)
 - Service principal or Managed Identity and a service connection from Azure DevOps → Azure